baragan30/OnlineShop/readME.txt

-Login & Register logic finished toDo ?   client logic  : -> see a list of all products,  (images for products maybe ?)
+Login & Register logic finished toDo ?   client logic  : -> work on the client html page
+                         -> see a list of all products,  (images for products maybe ?)
                          -> option to add a new product + pending confirmation from a worker  (observer ?)
                          -> be able to order products